Mixtiles Removable Wall Art | The World’s Easiest Photo Framing

-What better way to understand their significance than by delving into their history and manufacturing process?
-From the origins of baubles as simple fruit decorations on German fir trees to their innovative modern-day variations, this blog will explore the evolution of this cherished holiday tradition.
+What better way to understand their significance than by delving into the history and manufacturing process of the Christmas bauble?
+From the origins of baubles as simple fruit decorations, to their innovative modern-day variations, this blog will explore the evolution of this cherished holiday tradition.

 The history of decorative baubles or ornaments dates back to 16th-century Germany, where it was a tradition to decorate fir trees with apples, nuts, and other fruits during the holiday season.
-However, as the Christmas tradition spread across Europe, other materials were used to decorate the trees, including glass, paper, and metal.
+These decorations served as a reminder that spring and warmer weather would come again.

 During World War II, the production of glass ornaments was halted due to shortages of materials and labour.
 However, after the war, the tradition of decorating Christmas trees with ornaments thankfully continued, and new types of baubles were introduced, including plastic and metal.

 Today, decorative baubles are an essential part of Christmas tree decorations, and they come in a wide variety of styles and designs, ranging from traditional to modern and from handmade to mass-produced.
-They also now come in a wide range of materials, colours, sizes and designs.
-Baubles that invite creativity are our favourite, which you’ll soon see.
+They also now come in a wide range of materials, colours, sizes and designs - you can even get customisable photo baubles.

 What is a Photo Bauble?

-A Photo Bauble is a type of decorative bauble or Christmas Ornament that features a photograph or image, usually of a loved one, a happy memory, or a furry friend.
-Photo baubles offer a unique way to personalise and add a special touch to your holiday decor or gift-giving.
+A photo bauble is a type of decorative Christmas ornament that features a photograph or image, usually of a loved one, a happy memory, or a furry friend - they also make for a particularly special baby's first Christmas bauble.
+These photo ornaments offer a unique opportunity for you to add a special touch to your holiday decor or gift-giving.